Skip to footer content

 var pdfDocument = renderer.RenderHtmlAsPdf(htmlContent);

-// Return PDF file to user, allowing them to download PDF version
+// Return the PDF file as a download

 return File(pdfDocument.BinaryData, "application/pdf", "output.pdf");